A Beginner's Guide to Vaping Cannabis: Where to Start

 Technically speaking, vaping is the heating of cannabis, or any related chemicals, into a fine vapor.
 None of this involves any combustion.
 Believed to provide a healthier method of consumption than traditional smoking, a person doesn’t inhale burnt plant matter when vaping.

-As more and more people find vaping to be their choice method of marijuana use, it is important to have a solid understanding when starting out, as there are many vape tips and tricks that can come in handy in the beginning.
+As more and more people find vaping to be their choice method of cannabis use, it is important to have a solid understanding when starting out, as there are many vape tips and tricks that can come in handy in the beginning.

 Here are the best tips for new vapers: